 As an alternative to awkward one-on-one conversations, employers can seek to open up dialogues with unhappy employees via group workshops, allowing everyone to have a say alongside their peers.
 A group activity has the potential to introduce colleagues to a stress-free environment that promotes bonding, boosts confidence and supports trust-building.

 Project Management, Training and Communication Specialist Anna Keavney from ‘Elemental Projects’ suggests that employers should lay out objectives for team building events beforehand, such as seeking to resolve conflict, boost morale, enhance productivity, develop skills or improve team communication.
-Anna similarly recommends investing time in activities centred around communication and problem solving, which are designed to enhance teamwork, task-associated skills and emotional intelligence, and subsequently, drive productivity in the workplace, rather than those limited to ‘fun’ (3).
+Anna similarly recommends investing time in activities centred around communication and problem-solving, which are designed to enhance teamwork, task-associated skills and emotional intelligence, and subsequently, drive productivity in the workplace, rather than those limited to ‘fun’ (3).

 Team building activities that are intended to be purely entertaining, often and unfortunately, err on the side of awkwardness.
 Preoccupied with thoughts of all the work yet to be finished, these team activities are nothing more than comical group tasks.
-And while building tower out of paper cups might be fun for some, the lack of seriousness hurts the desired outcome: improving co-worker relations and general work ethic.
+And while building towers out of paper cups might be fun for some, the lack of seriousness hurts the desired outcome: improving co-worker relations and general work ethic.
 You can see more meaningful virtual team building activity ideas here.

 References:

-- Australian Bureau of Statistics National Survey of Mental Health and Wellbeing: Summary of Results 2007.
+1. Australian Bureau of Statistics National Survey of Mental Health and Wellbeing: Summary of Results 2007.

-- Corporation, Australian Broadcasting.
+2. Corporation, Australian Broadcasting.
 “ABC Health & Wellbeing.”
 Surviving Stress at Work - Health & Wellbeing, ABC, 14 July 2010.

-- Keavney, Anna.
+3. Keavney, Anna.
 Team building strategies.
 Training & Development, Vol. 43, No. 2, Apr 2016: 26-28.

 Gift a unique experience